 “I knew from my study of the Gospels where to look for Jesus.
 For the most part, his earthly life was hidden, like a seed in the field…Jesus never used his power to show off.
 He used his power for love.
 So he wasn’t immediately noticeable.
 Humility makes you disappear, which is why we avoid it.
 In order to see Jesus, I would have to look lower.
 I would have to look at people simply, as a child does.
 I began to ask myself, “Where did I see Jesus today?’
 I hunted for the difference between what others would normally be like and what they had become through the presence of Jesus.
 The presence of Jesus, the only truly authentic person who ever lived, would reveal itself in the restoration of authenticity in people.
 I’d see Christians whose inner and outer lives matched.” -Paul Miller, A Praying Life

 I understand greatly the desire for significance that haunts each one of us.
 Let’s be honest, we’re haunted by it.
 I mean, it’s not entirely screwed up.
 That deep hunger for authenticity and honesty and freedom is good, even glorious at best.
 The way we know it’s not something twisted is when that thirst in us, that’s deeper than our marrow, is directed towards serving others - when it’s not incurvatus in se (turned inward upon itself).
-When that craving for authenticity is first and foremost chased after and unveiled in the life of others - even at the cost of our own.
+When that craving for authenticity is first and foremost chased after and unveiled in the life of another - even at the cost of our own.
 When that happens, that honesty and integrity and sheer authenticity we would kill for is born in us.

 Then again, what do I know?